-Step 2: The trial comes in a ZIP file, which you merely need to click to open (or use one of these programs).
+Step 2: The trial comes in a ZIP file, which you merely need to double-click to open (or use one of these programs).
 You’ll find the installer inside.
-Run it and you’ll be prompted to install Call Recorder.
-Enter your password, if prompted.
+Run it, and you’ll be prompted to install Call Recorder.
+Enter your password if prompted.

-Step 3: Launch Skype as you normally would.
+Step 3: Launch Skype as you usually would.
 Everything will look the same, except there will now be a new window that opens alongside the main Skype window.
-Simply hit the red button in the new window to start recording your conversation.
+Simply click the red button in the new window to start recording your conversation.

 Step 4: If you weren’t already aware, you automatically installed a tool called ECamm Movie Tools alongside Call Recorder.
 Launch the program — you can also open it via the magnifying glass in the ECamm window — and you can edit your recordings.

-Step 5: From there you can adjust the volume for either side of the conversation, decide whether to show one or both videos, and export to the file format of your own choosing.
+Step 5: From there, you can adjust the volume for either side of the conversation, decide whether to show one or both videos and export to the file format of your choosing.
 There’s even a share button for uploading directly to YouTube, Vimeo, or exporting to iMovie.
 As you can see in the image above, however, the trial version includes a prominent watermark.